-Teacher calls pupil ‘despicable’ for not recognising classmate ‘identifying as cat’
+Teacher recorded calling pupil ‘despicable’ during debate on transgender identity

 “I haven’t said anything at all in the lessons I have been in, it’s just because they turn around and start saying something, so I said ‘how can you identify as a cat when you are a girl,’” one of the students was heard responding to the teacher, who then says the pupil in question is writing a statement and the other students will be asked to write one as well.

-The incident was met with outrage from a parent of one of the students involved who allegedly shared the recording on social media platforms.
+The incident was criticised by a parent of one of the students involved who allegedly shared the recording on social media platforms.

-A parent of a Year 8 pupil who attended the same “life education” lesson expressed concern over the teacher’s seemingly aggressive approach, acknowledging the importance of encouraging debate while disapproving of the manner in which it was shut down.

 “I understand the point the teacher was attempting to make, what bothers me is the shutting down of debate in such a threatening and aggressive manner, which I don’t believe is appropriate in an educational setting,” the parent told The Telegraph.